Ucnt/aws-s3-data-finder/README.md

 ## Run Unauth requests via a different endpoint (defaulted to "s3.amazonaws.com")

 python3 find_data.py -n bucketname -u -e "s3.us-east-2.amazonaws.com"
+** IF YOU DO THIS, EITHER RUN IT UNAUTHENTICATED OR CHANGE YOUR AWSCLI DEFAULT ENDPOINT!!

 # Notes